A Quick Look at Kamakura, Japan

 After that invasion of personal space, I managed to enjoy the rest of my time at the beach.
 The beach was packed with beautiful people.
 A staged Muay Thai fight propped up for the beachgoers' entertainment.
 Live music was playing and plenty of food and drinks to be had.
 There were several bars on the beach and even a live petting zoo.
 Overall a solid day at the beach.

 At the end of the day, it got as weird as it began.
-If you watched the video, the same guys that were idolizing my body ended up in a brawl with cops breaking it up.
-It wasn't just a few guys getting in a fight, it was about twelve guys, and these were the same guys that came up to me and tried to grab me.
+There were some guys that got in a huge brawl and eventually cops broke it up.
+It wasn't just a few guys getting in a fight, it was about twelve guys, and these were the same guys that came up to me and said I had a nice body and tried to grab me.
 The Japanese women we were with were assuming they were Yakuzas.
 I don't know if that was true but it sure adds to the mystery.
-Besides all that, Kamakura Beach was a pleasant time and I would go back in a heartbeat even with the "Yakuzas" all up on me.
+Besides all that, Kamakura Beach was a pleasant time and I would go back in a heartbeat even with the "Yakuzas" in my face.
 I have been to more beautiful beaches all over the world but this is one of the few beaches where it was lively all day.

 On a separate day, I went to Hasedera Temple in Kamakura with a Navy buddy.
 If it wasn't for him, I wouldn't have went there at all but he wanted to check it out and in the Navy, you have to always partner up when you hit town because of safety precautions for the sailors.